-We have audited in accordance with the standards of the Public Company Accounting Oversight Board (United States) the consolidated financial statement of Cognex Corporation and subsidiaries referred to in our report dated February 13, 2014, which is included in the 2013 Annual Report on Form 10-K of Cognex Corporation.
-Our audits of the basic consolidated financial statements included the financial statement schedule listed in the index appearing under Item 15 (2) of this Form 10-K, which is the responsibility of the Company's management.
+We have audited in accordance with the standards of the Public Company Accounting Oversight Board (United States) the consolidated financial statements of Cognex Corporation and subsidiaries (the "Company") referred to in our report dated February 12, 2015, which is included in the 2014 Annual Report on Form 10-K of Cognex Corporation.
+Our audits of the basic consolidated financial statements included the financial statement schedule listed in the index appearing under Item 15(2) of this Form 10-K, which is the responsibility of the Company's management.
 In our opinion, this financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.